The Iron Lung#

 What it costs#

 Determinism has a price.
-The Iron Lung is the reason ANNIE deployments require:
+The bounded-latency control loop is the reason ANNIE deployments require:

 - Specific kernel scheduling configuration on the host.